HirePaul/HirePaul/README.md

 ## 🚀 Projects

 Here are a few highlights:
-- 🔧 **Frontend and Backend for Website** – built a website for Carpet Outlet (currently hosted at carpetoutlet.webflow.io)
+- 🔧 **Frontend and Backend for Website** – built a website for Carpet Outlet [https://www.carpetoutletbaltimore.com](https://www.carpetoutletbaltimore.com)
 - 📊 **Data Dashboard** – real-time analytics using Python, Pandas, and Plotly
 - 🧠 **ML Mini-Projects** – Kaggle and personal experiments using scikit-learn and TensorFlow